TechnionTDK/jbs-json23plet/README.md

         }
         DataPublisher.publish("", "." + getID() + ".ttl", "TURTLE");
     }
-Here we validate our json file before generating it.<br/>
+In the example we validate our json file before generating it.<br/>
 As described in the  [code documentation](https://techniontdk.github.io/jbs-json23plet/) you can also validate only one json object each time.